 Some advanced wire feeders have multiple memories and programs for different types of materials.
 These features allow welding operators to program presets and create programs specific to various wires and materials.
-For example, a welding operator could have one program for welding with metal-cored wire, one for welding silicon bronze and another for welding aluminum.
-These presets can then be stored in the wire feeder and recalled at different times, as needed.
-This feature allows welding operators to run multiple programs and easily make adjustments, and it also helps expedite setup time, ultimately boosting productivity.
+For example, a welding operator could have one program for welding with metal-cored wire and another for welding aluminum.
+The wire feeder can store and recall these presets at different times, as needed.
+This feature allows welders to run multiple programs and easily make adjustments.
+It also helps expedite setup time, ultimately boosting productivity.

-Advanced wire feeders also tend to have program locks, limits and ranges, which helps keep the welding operator within certain operating windows.
+Advanced wire feeders also tend to have program locks, limits and ranges, which helps keep welders within certain operating windows.
 In addition, they often have pre-flow, a start parameter, a crater parameter and post-flow.
-Pre-flow helps ensure welding operators have good gas coverage and reduces the risk of porosity at the start of the weld.
-The run-in parameter helps bring the wire in slowly to ensure smooth arc starting, and the end or crater parameter and post-flow parameter minimize the opportunity for craters or porosity to appear at the end of a weld.
+Pre-flow helps ensure operators have good gas coverage and reduces the risk of porosity at the start of the weld.
+The run-in parameter helps bring the wire in slowly to ensure smooth arc starting.
+At the end of the weld, the end or crater parameter and post-flow parameter minimize the opportunity for craters or porosity to appear.

-Take the time up front to determine the needs of a welding operation and then select the best wire feeder for it accordingly.
+Take the time up front to determine the needs of the welding operation before selecting a wire feeder.
 When in doubt, contact a reputable welding equipment manufacturer or welding distributor for assistance.

 Consider these top five factors when setting up and maintaining a wire feeder.